 Rock legend.
-I shook his hand after a concert in Spokane in 1969.
-(No, I wasn't 8 years old)
+I shook his hand after a concert in Spokane in 1968.

 Rock star.
 Steve lived in Seattle for many years and we first met when I rented him some gear for the Abracadabra album.
 A few years later, I sat next to him and his wife Kim at a dinner party for a mutual friend's birthday celebration and it turned out Kim was a big fan of the Natural States and Desert Vision videos.
 In 1993, Steve dropped by Studio X where David Lanz and I were mixing our Bridge of Dreams album.

 Jimi's father.
-Went bowling once as part of a birthday party for a mutual friend.
-He was good, too.
-Brought his own shoes and ball. (he easily won the game)
+Went bowling with him as part of a birthday party for a mutual friend.
+He was really good, too.

 Rock star and co-founder of Heart.
 Roger has been a personal friend of mine for many years and is one of the great guitarists of our time.
 (Barracuda, anyone?)
 Back in 1983, it was such an honor to have him play on a track on my first solo album, Spectral Voyages.